mdekstrand/cs533-web/syllabus.md

 required to abide by the Boise State University Student Code of Conduct.
 While I aim to allow you to make reasonable use of resources, cheating (including copying code, using unauthorized resources during tests, etc.) is not ok.
-If you are found to be cheating, the penalty may range from an F on the assignment to an F on the course.
+If you are found to be cheating, the penalty may range from an F on the assignment to an F on the course and will generally be reported to the university.

 ### Conduct